 Following are a series of outdoor-captured center-of-the-frame 100% resolution crop examples.
-These images were captured using an ultra-high-resolution Canon EOS 5Ds R with RAW files processed in Canon's Digital Photo Professional (DPP) using the Standard Picture Style and sharpness set to only "1" on a 0-10 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+These images were captured using an ultra-high-resolution Canon EOS 5Ds R with RAW files processed in Canon's Digital Photo Professional (DPP) using the Standard Picture Style and sharpness set to only "1" on a 0-10 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 Be sure to find details in the plane of sharp focus to base your opinions on, especially in the close-up crop featuring the bee.